2014-2015 Chancellor's Council Chair

-Members of the Chancellor’s Council represent 165 counties across Texas, all 50 states and 21 countries.
-Each of these members shares an important role, serving as advocates for higher education and health care.
+The Chancellor’s Council is a group of dedicated supporters and friends of the UT System.
+Founded in 1965 by the Board of Regents and Development Board leaders, the Chancellor’s Council recognizes major contributors and encourages continuous public and private support of Texas higher education.
+At more than 16,000-strong, members of the Chancellor’s Council represent 165 counties across Texas, all 50 states and 21 countries.
+Each of these members shares the important role of serving as advocates for higher education and health care.

 For more than 47 years the Chancellor’s Council has served to recognize and pay tribute to alumni and friends for their generosity to one or more of the UT System institutions and to encourage continued involvement.
 There are many ways to get involved and support the UT System.